SEATTLE — Catcher Jesus Sucre hopes to last a little longer than 11 days now that he’s back in the big leagues.

-It marked just the third time in franchise history that Mariners pitchers had 14 or more strikeouts without allowing a walk.
-Iwakuma had 10 strikeouts, and Farquhar and Rodney each had two.
+It marked just the third time in franchise history that Mariners’ pitchers had 14 or more strikeouts without allowing a walk.
+Iwakuma had 10 strikeouts, while Farquhar and Rodney each had two.

-• Mark Langston had 16 strikeouts and no walks while pitching a complete game on May 10, 1988, in a 4-2 victory at Toronto.
+*Mark Langston had 16 strikeouts and no walks in a complete game on May 10, 1988 in a 4-2 victory at Toronto.

 Iwakuma also improved to 5-0 against the Twins without allowing an earned run.
 The last pitcher to do that was Larry Jaster of the Cardinals, who threw five shutouts against the Dodgers in 1966.

 Double-A Jackson third baseman D.J.
-Peterson is the only Mariners prospect to crack Baseball America’s midseason Top 50 propsect rankings.
+Peterson is the only Mariners’ prospect to crack Baseball America’s midseason Top 50 rankings.
 Peterson was ranked 46th.

 Two other players ranked by the magazine in its preseason Top 100, pitchers Taijuan Walker and James Paxton, are on the big-league club.
 Paxton is currently on the disabled list because of a strained back muscle.

-Peterson, 22, was the club’s first-round pick in 2013 and was recently promoted to Jackson from High Desert.
-In 78 career minor league games, he is batting .319, with 21 homers and 80 RBIs.
+Peterson, 22, was the club’s first-round pick in 2013.
+He was recently promoted to Jackson from Hi-A High Desert and is batting .320 overall in 77 games with 20 homers and 79 RBIs.

 It was four years ago Wednesday — July 9, 2010 — that the Mariners traded pitchers Cliff Lee and Mark Lowe to Texas for first baseman Justin Smoak, infielder Matt Lawson and pitchers Blake Beavan and Josh Lueke.